IgorCode/i-order-terms/src/readme.txt

 2. Settings section where you can select which taxonomy should be sortable.

 == Changelog ==
+= 1.5.1 =
+* Add nonce for AJAX requests to prevent CSRF attacks
+* Force AJAX message as text content
 = 1.5.0 =
 * Added check/uncheck all checkbox in options
 = 1.4.0 =